 “Nonviolent tactics — protests, hunger strikes, and marches — are essential to addressing the climate crisis.
 Marcher, Walker, Pilgrim is a deeply personal account of an ambitious effort in nonviolent action.
 Fallon is one of the great nonviolent experimenters of our time, and his book should inspire others to become experimenters of their own.” — Paul Engler (Los Angeles, CA), co-author, This is an Uprising

 “Everyone who cares about their neighbors or grandchildren should read this book.
-I’m thankful for Ed and other writers who warn us of planetary disaster if we don’t stop polluting the Earth through burning fossil fuels.” — Berkley Bedell (Naples, FL), retired US Congressman
+I’m thankful for Ed and other writers who warn us of planetary disaster if we don’t stop polluting the Earth through burning fossil fuels.” — Berkley Bedell (Spirit Lake, IA, deceased), former US Congressman and businessman

 “If you read Marcher, Walker, Pilgrim to learn the goals and motivations of the individuals who participated in the Great March for Climate Action, who walked thousands of miles to warn about climate change, you won’t find them in this book.
 Or, if like me, considering the diverse topography and ecospheres that define the US, you thought the weather and local reactions to the changing climate would be described, this is not the book for you.
 If on the other hand, you are interested in the struggles and insights of a determined and driven but fallible human to understand the meaning of the coming changes to himself and to society, then read on.